mfontanini/presenterm/docs/src/guides/pdf-export.md

 > Note: if you're using a separate virtual env to install _presenterm-export_ just make sure you activate it before
 > running _presenterm_ with the `--export-pdf` parameter.

+### Active tmux sessions bug

+Because of a [bug in tmux <= 3.5a](https://github.com/tmux/tmux/issues/4268), exporting a PDF while having other tmux sessions running and attached will cause the size of the output PDF to match the size of those other sessions rather than the size of the terminal you're running _presenterm_ in.
+The workaround is to only have one attached tmux session and to run the PDF export from that session.

 ### How it works

 The conversion into PDF format is pretty convoluted.
 If you'd like to learn more visit